Ashish1-cell/TicTactoe2/README.md

 # TicTactoe2
-Play tictactoe with your and kill your precious time you noob coders!
+Play tictactoe with your friends and kill your precious time you noob coders!